specta-rs/rspc/docs/markdown/server/router.md

 index: 20
 ---

 A router contains a collection of procedures (queries, mutations or subscriptions) that can be called by a client.
 A router has many generic arguments which can be configured by the user to match the type of data that the router will be handling.
-A router is defined as `Router<TCtx, TMeta, TMiddleware>`.
+A router is defined as `Router<TCtx, TMiddleware>`.

 # TCtx